-In 1996 Ross Hawkins found out that while there were over 300 species of hummingbirds in the New World with almost 10% ranked as endangered, there was no organization dedicated to the survival and benefit of hummingbirds.
+In 1996 there were over 300 species of hummingbirds in the New World with almost 10% ranked as endangered, but there was no organization dedicated to the survival and benefit of hummingbirds.

-So he started The Hummingbird Society.
+So Ross Hawkins founded The Hummingbird Society.
 By educating, networking and sharing resources this tiny group has had a big impact, much like the birds they work so tirelessly to protect.
-High Country Gardens is proud to have been one of the original sponsors of The Hummingbird Society.
-We recently visited with Hawkins and learned some interesting facts about hummingbirds.
+We visited with Hawkins, who taught us some interesting facts about hummingbirds...

 Hummingbirds are the world’s longest distance flyers!
 As unbelievable as it may seem, some hummingbirds migrate almost 4000 miles each year between their summer homes and Mexico or Central America.
 Based on the length of their bodies, they beat out even the albatross for distance covered in body lengths.
 Good hummingbird habitat can make a difference in survival for them as they must feed frequently.

-Hawkins pointed out that hummingbirds are great learners and will remember favorite plants over the years.
-He stated, “If they come once, they’ll return.
+Hummingbirds are great learners and will remember favorite plants over the years.
+Hawkins stated, “If they come once, they’ll return.
 If you feed them you can start a chain that can last for years.”
 Native plants also support small insects, which are an important food for hummingbirds, especially when they have young.
 Plantings that offer a variety of heights offer shelter and places to perch.

 High Country Gardens is proud to have been one of the original sponsors of The Hummingbird Society.
 To learn more about how to keep hummingbirds buzzing in your garden all season long, visit The Hummingbird Society.